Cyphrme/Coze/docs/proposals/old_or_deprecated/alg_first.md

-# This is deprecated by changes made to Canon.
-Canon no longer has to be in Unicode order.
+# ⚠️ This document is deprecated ⚠️
+Changes made to Canon/Normal make the following irrelevant  Canon no longer has to be in Unicode order.

-The "tilda encapsulated payload" is still relevant for other situations.
+This document is preserved because the "tilda encapsulated payload" may be useful for other situations.

 # "Alg First"
 ## Problem Concerning Long Messages